drs4tan/huecli/README.md

 ```

-A simple example to flash the lights are set times:
+A simple example to flash the lights at set times:
 ```go
 package main